microsoft/app-innovation-workshop/Walkthrough Guide/07 API Management/README.md

 ![Search for API Management](Assets/AddingPartsAPI.png)

-We can then provide a few details about our API.
+We can then provide a few details about our API:

 - **Display Name:** This name is displayed in the Developer portal.
 - **Name:** Provides a unique name for the API.